Parthenon Sculptures belong in UK, says Culture Secretary Michelle Donelan

 Michelle Donelan told BBC Radio 4's The Media Show that permanently returning them was "not his intention".

-In a wide-ranging interview, she told me sending the sculptures to Greece would "open a can of worms" and be a "dangerous road to go down".
+In a wide-ranging interview, she said sending the sculptures to Greece would "open a can of worms" and be a "dangerous road to go down".

 It would "open the gateway to the question of the entire contents of our museums", she said.